Cost to sell in New York | Realtor commission | How to save | Closing cost calculator | FAQs

 Use our calculator to get a rough estimate of what you might walk away with in your home sale.
 Change the home sale price and closing costs to fit your particular situation.

 Not sure what your home is worth?
-Use a free home value estimator for a quick ballpark home value, or contact a realtor for a CMA report.
+Contact a realtor for a CMA report.

 A local realtor can also provide you with a free seller’s net sheet: a personalized document that estimates how much you may earn in your home sale, factoring in an estimated sale price, realtor commissions, and seller closing costs.